• Skip to primary navigation

 Image by Susanne Jutzeler, suju-foto from Pixabay

-7. Check out the Ice Sculpture Park
+10. Check out the Ice Sculpture Park Near Breckenridge Skil Resort

 For a real icy treat, head to the International Snow Sculpture Championships.
 Every year in the town of Breckenridge, artisans work day and night to create glamorous ice sculptures.
 Interact and walk through the icy marvels!
-Seriously, it’s an amazing site to behold.
+Seriously, it’s an amazing sight to behold.

 Where: Breckenridge, Colorado